When, Why, and How to Pivot a Startup

 What Can a Startup Pivot?

-1. Product or service pivot (involves changing the offered product or service; for instance, you can modify its purpose or the ways to utilize it, add new features or remove old ones, change the MVP design or that of the existing large product or build a completely new one, invest in modernizing the used technology or change the format, say, build a native app in place of a web application).
+This type involves changing the offered product or service.
+For instance, you can modify its purpose or the ways to utilize it, add new features or remove old ones, change the MVP design or that of the existing large product.
+Alternatively, you may build a completely new one, invest in modernizing the used technology, or change the format, say, build a native app in place of a web application.

-2. Addressable market pivot (changing the market a business is aiming at after launching a startup, e.g., narrowing or expanding it or trying to enter a totally different market, including geographically).
+Such a pivoting meaning places focus on changing the market a business is aiming at after launching a startup or product.
+For example, narrowing or expanding it or trying to enter a totally different market, including geographically.

-3. Customer segment pivot (attempting to target a different audience or client type, for example, focusing on another gender, age group, or consumer industry; as such, you'll need to completely modify your SaaS sales strategy if you decide to target the B2B segment instead of B2C).
+This kind of a pivoting business attempts to target a different audience or client type.
+For example, it focuses on another gender, age group, or consumer industry.
+If this is the case, you'll need to completely modify sales, say, if you decide to target the B2B segment instead of B2C, your SaaS sales strategy will need a drastic shift.

-4. Business model pivot (this may entail changing the way the company gets revenue, say, modifying the pricing strategy, switching to freemiums or subscription-based pricing, trying other channels of distribution, reworking the company’s mission and core values, among other things).
+This pivot business strategy may entail changing the way the company gets revenue.
+As such, modifying the pricing strategy, or switching to freemiums or subscription-based pricing, switching to freemiums or subscription-based pricing.
+Other options include trying other channels of distribution, reworking the company’s mission and core values, among other things.

 What Are the Associated Pivoting Risks?